hydrangeatom/learningnote/Linux.md

 cat foobar.txt | wc -l
 ```

-This counts the number of lines of hoge.txt.
+This counts the number of lines of foobar.txt.

 ### tar